kumarisakshi22/kumarisakshi22/README.md

 - 👋 Hi, I’m Sakshi
-- 👀 I’m interested in development
+- 👀 I’m interested in web development development as well as data science and machine learning.
-- 🌱 I’m currently learning at noida institute of engineering and technology,greater noida with data science branch
+- 🌱 I’m currently purusing Btech from noida institute of engineering and technology,greater noida with data science branch
 -

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞

 <!---
 kumarisakshi22/kumarisakshi22 is a ✨ special ✨ repository because its `README.md` (this file) appearsn✡ on your GitHub profile.